aloethere/EP1000/docs/project.md

 ---

 # Split Flap Counter 1-0
-Summary project for the Digital Fabrication & Prototyping Fundamentals module

 I plan to create a Youtube/Instagram Subcriber Counter.
 The counter will use a split flap mechanism and was inspired by counters like [Smiirl](https://www.smiirl.com/en/store?gclid=EAIaIQobChMIvvTDg8Ls6gIVlH0rCh0ipgDZEAAYASAAEgKEMfD_BwE) and [FlapIt](https://www.flapit.com/).
 However due to its complexity, i decided to make the counter with only a basic and simple prototype.
 When I have succeeded this prototype for my DFAB project, I would built on it and make it do awesome things, like the initial plan; A subscriber counter or some other ideas, like a clock.